Presenter: Patrick Rydell, Ed.D., CCC-SLP

 "I found the topic of clearing the room and not giving the child an object but rather having the child look around and get joint attention with you beneficial."
 D.A.
 (Oct.
 2021)

-"It has completely shifted my way of thinking as an SLP and how I structure therapy.
+"This has completely shifted my way of thinking as an SLP and how I structure therapy.
 All of the topics covered were relevant.
 He did an amazing job outlining all of the principles of LSP."
 L.V.
 (Sept.
 2021)

 "I loved all the videos and the concept of foundational teaching for these children with ASD.
 I appreciated this new perspective of how to help those with ASD and the LSP model."
 C.M.
 (Sept.
 2021)